I Want to Die in New Orleans

 I Want to Die in New Orleans is the debut studio album by American hip hop duo Suicideboys, which was released on September 7, 2018 by Caroline Distribution and Suicideboys' imprint G*59 Records.
-The album genres consists of hip hop and hardcore hip hop, along with elements of cloud rap.
+The album genres consists of trap and hardcore hip hop, alongside elements of Memphis rap & cloud rap.
 The album chronicles semi-autobiographical stories of the duo's encounters with depression, drug addiction and suicidal ideation.
 Released to critical acclaim in the underground rap scene, the album debuted at number 9 on the US Billboard 200 with 49,000 album-equivalent units in its first week sales.
 The album also reached the top 10 in Australia and Finland.

 Background

 Originally titled I Don't Want to Die in New Orleans, the album was first teased by Suicideboys in a February 2017 tweet from member $crim, announcing a December 2017 release date for what would become their debut studio album.
 They later reaffirmed this in an interview with XXL in April 2017.

 The recording for I Want to Die in New Orleans began in 2016 whilst the duo were on tour.